All about our Association - Preserving Confidence in Timber

-These Committees are designed specifically for confidential debate amongst timber treaters and traders in treated timber.
-The Committees meet as often as necessary, and are free to invite other speciality organisations to attend their meetings.
+These Committees were formed to debate amongst timber treaters and traders in treated timber.
+The Committees meet as often as necessary, and are free to invite other stakeholder organisations to attend their meetings.

-As we meet the needs for our treaters by having Regional Committees, so to we have established a Chemical Forum for the needs of the chemical manufacturers/distributors of chemicals used in wood preservation.
+As we meet the needs for our treaters by having Regional Committees, so too have we established a Chemical Forum for the needs of the chemical manufacturers/distributors of chemicals used in wood preservation.
 The organisations which are currently represented are:

-The Association is controlled through an Executive Committee, comprising a Chairman, Executive Director, 6 Regional Committee Chairmen and 2 Chemical Manufacturers Forum representatives.
+The Association is controlled through an Executive Committee, comprising a Chairman, Executive Director, 6 Regional Chairmen, a Chemical Forum Chairman and 2 Chemical Forum Representatives.

 The Association is funded by treaters paying a percentage on purchases of chemicals.
 Class I Membership is limited to those organisations which treat timber or distribute chemicals.
 Class II Membership is available to those involved in the treatment industry e.g. users of treated timber.